Babu\v{s}ka's paradox in a nonlinear bending-folding model: Discontinuous approximations

 Given a piecewise $C^1$ curve $\g$ parametrized by a function $b\in W^{1,\infty}(\a,\b;\R^2)$ with $|b'|=1$ which partitions $\o$ into two disjoint Lipschitz domains $\o_1$ and $\o_2$ we consider the minimization of the functional

 defined on the set of deformations that are isometric and piecewise $H^2$, i.e., on the set

 We note that $V\neq \emptyset$ holds since unfolded isometries are contained in $V$.
 For a sequence of polygonal approximations $(\g_m)$ of $\g$ that are obtained by linear interpolations $b_m$ of $b$ we choose matching, shape-regular triangulations $(\cT_m)$ of $\o$ with vanishing maximal mesh-size as $m\to \infty$.
-We then consider the fattened crease lines $\hg_m$ obtained as a union of triangles $T\subset \overline{\o}$, that are associated with the segments and such that the exact crease line is contained in the union of the triangles, cf.~Figure~\ref{fig:poly_crease}.
+We then consider the fattened crease lines $\hg_m$ obtained as \rx{the union of triangles $T\subset \overline{\o}$ for which one side belongs to $\g_m$.
+We assume that the triangulation is sufficiently fine so that the exact crease line $\g$ is contained in $\hg_m$,} cf.~Figure~\ref{fig:poly_crease}.
 The fattened crease line gives rise to a disjoint partitioning (up to boundary points)

 such that $\ho_{m,\ell} \subset \o_\ell$ and $\g\subset \hg_m$.
 We thus consider the functionals

 defined on the set of isometric deformations that are continuous in the vertices $c_0,c_1,\dots,c_m$ of $\g_m$, and $H^2$-regular in the subdomains, i.e., on the set